Meet our 11 Citizenship teachers

 I have an MSc in Teaching and Learning from Oxford University, where I also completed my PGCE in RE and Citizenship.
 I have been teaching both these subjects since 2010 and became passionate about building a department which values both RE and Citizenship.
 I accomplished this in in 2015 and am now Subject Lead of Citizenship, Religion, Philosophy, Ethics and PSHE at a secondary school in Kent where all students take GCSE in both Citizenship and RE.
 I enjoy the challenge of discussing important issues which impact all our lives with my students.
 Outside the classroom I enjoy the great outdoors, running, baking and spending time with my family.

 I am a secondary school citizenship teacher, originally from Newcastle, teaching in Portsmouth.
 I became a citizenship teacher because I am passionate about enabling young people to have a voice and take action on issues they feel strongly about!
 I have recently spent a lot of time developing new lessons on Media Literacy for my students - I was fortunate to spend time in the USA in 2019 on a teacher exchange focusing on media literacy so have been putting my learning into practice.
-I’m also the Association for Citizenship Teaching’s South East Regional Ambassador.
+I’m also my subject’s Association’s South East Regional Ambassador.
 When I’m not teaching, I love watching football, yoga, going to the theatre, baking, and reading.

 Hello!
 My name is Hibo Elmi, and I am a Politics and Citizenship teacher working in a secondary school in north London.
 After reading Law at university, I briefly worked in the charity sector before embarking into the world of teaching.
 I’ve taught pupils ranging from 11- 18 and have loved every minute.
 Being apart of their learning journey and empowering them with the tools, knowledge and skill to be active participants of the world around them and providing them with the building blocks to bring about the changes they want to see, is why I love to teach.
 In my spare time, I like to stay active and enjoy boxing as well as reading and spending time with friends and family.

 Hello.
 I am currently Head of Citizenship at a secondary school in Gloucestershire but I have enjoyed teaching in Portsmouth, Slough and Hayes in outer London prior to that.
 I have around one hundred pupils who have chosen to study GCSE Citizenship with me at the moment and I really love teaching them.
-Like several of my Oak colleagues, I am an Ambassador for the Association of Citizenship Teachers, which has enabled me to share my interest for current political affairs, history, the justice system and the UK economy with fellow practitioners.
-When I am not teaching, I can usually be found walking on the acres of common land near my home with my massive black Flatcoat Retriever called Toby Dog.
+Like several of my Oak colleagues, I am an Ambassador for my subject Association which has enabled me to share my interest for current political affairs, history, the justice system and the UK economy with fellow practitioners.
+When I am not teaching, I can usually be found walking on the acres of common land near my home with my massive black flat coat Retriever called Toby Dog.

 I am currently a secondary school teacher teaching Citizenship and English Language/Literature.
 My favourite part of my job is seeing that lightbulb moment where a pupil understands new information for the first time.
 I love teaching Citizenship, as it allows young people to learn all about their rights and how society works.